Wethersfield CT: Connecticut Started Here

 Start your getaway here.
 In the former Board of Ed building, the Wethersfield CT Visitor Center also serves as a museum, encompassing approachable exhibits about all aspects of Wethersfield’s personality.

-Shipbuilding, furniture making, red onions and packaged seeds put Wethersfield on the map.
+Shipbuilding, furniture making, red onions, and packaged seeds put Wethersfield on the map.
 Boats and furniture are no longer made here, but some onions and seed companies remain.

 Wethersfield CT Chest

 Once a deep port on the Connecticut River, Colonial Wethersfield was a shipbuilding center.
 The Tryall, built here in 1649, was first in a merchant fleet that shipped beaver and deer pelts, salted meats, grain, flax seed, and of course onions around the world.
-Shipping created wealth for resident exporters and ship’s captains.
+Shipping created wealth for resident exporters and ship captains.

 They, in turn, spent money on Wethersfield furniture, engraved with the town’s logo of three sunflowers, and purchased exotic foreign goods.